Montreal journalist’s phone records part of probe into alleged rogue cop, warrants show

 None of the alleged crimes that he committed were related to his contacts with Mr. Lagacé or other members of the media.

-Overall, the warrants paint the picture of an officer who played loose with the facts as he wrote up police reports, failed to follow proper procedure on a number of occasions, and spent much time contacting massage parlours and escort services.
+Over all, the warrants paint the picture of an officer who played loose with the facts as he wrote up police reports, failed to follow proper procedure on a number of occasions, and spent much time contacting massage parlours and escort services.

 It is not clear when Mr. Djelidi discovered that he was under investigation, but the warrants show he grew nervous over time.
 On a number of occasions, he engaged in evasive tactics to avoid being tailed by investigators, driving through countless red lights in the process, the warrants said.
 Mr. Djelidi also made calls to Mr. Lagacé and other individuals using public pay phones, even though he had his cellphone with him at the time.

-Still, the warrants suggest Mr. Djelidi was successfully targeted by two operations that focused on the key elements of the investigation against him: an alleged propensity to falsifying police documents and an interest in erotic massages.
+Still, the warrants suggest Mr. Djelidi was successfully targeted by two operations that focused on the key elements of the investigation against him: an alleged propensity to falsifying police documents and to visiting massage parlours.

 In the first case, starting on June 8, 2016, an informant told Mr. Djelidi and other officers about a rumour that 10 kilos of cocaine were being stashed in a downtown locker.
 However, the informant made sure that the information that he was providing was too vague to warrant an actual bust.
 Still, Mr. Djelidi and other police officers obtained a judicial order to enter into the locker – only to find bags containing a bunch of bricks, the warrants said.